Climate change? Inflation? Why Illinois home insurance rates are up 30% since 2015

 Farmers Insurance did not respond to a request for comment.

-Lynne McChristian, director of the Office of Risk Management & Insurance Research at the University of Illinois at Urbana-Champaign, said Illinois insurance prices are affected by what happens in our state only.
+Lynne McChristian, director of the Office of Risk Management and Insurance Research at the University of Illinois at Urbana-Champaign, said Illinois insurance prices are affected by what happens in Illinois only.

-That means the hurricanes in Florida, wildfires in California and drought across Texas are not factored into what we pay for insurance in our state.
+That means the hurricanes in Florida, wildfires in California and drought across Texas are not factored into what we pay for insurance in Illinois.
 Rather, McChristian said our rates are being affected by inflation, supply chain issues and even reinsurance, which is insurance for insurance companies.

 “Those prices are globally based and have risen due to rising natural disaster losses,” McChristian said in an email.
 “But in Illinois, we would pay a prorated share of those rising costs, one that reflects the risk trends and cost of claims in this state only.
 Policyholders in Illinois are not subsidizing the cost of insurance for people in other states.”